 The focus of the Demos & Posters Exhibition is on sharing insights and learnings of upcoming, ongoing, and recently finished projects.
 Exhibits should make these learnings, insights, goals, or conceptual frameworks clear and invite visitors to reflect and discuss.
 A good submission explains the questions or issues it addresses, the proposed intervention, how this is supposed to work, and the insights or learnings derived from the project.

-Demos and Posters will be exhibited during the MAB on-site at Marineterrein Amsterdam from November 25 to 27.
+Demos and Posters will be exhibited during the MAB on-site at Marineterrein Amsterdam.
 Presenters will be given a spot in an online exhibition space, and are expected to be present online to discuss their work with visitors during the conference time slots reserved for the Demos and Posters exhibition (approximately 1,5 hours each day).
 We expect these periods to be lively sessions where presenters will receive feedback from an international audience.

 Demos & Posters will be documented in the Media Architecture Online archive.
 Those who wish to do so, can also submit an official abstract in ACM-format to be published in the official conference proceedings.

 - Selections announced: 1 June 2021